nvim-neorg/neorg/docs/NFF-0.1-spec.md

   If the content of the cell has a newline then that newline gets converted into a `\n` sequence.

-- `@ordered` - changes the way that ordered lists are viewed during render
+- `#ordered` - changes the way that ordered lists are viewed during render

-  The `@ordered` tag has a few parameters, and they are:
+  The `#ordered` tag has a few parameters, and they are:
-  `@ordered start step spacing`.
+  `#ordered start step spacing`.
   - `start` - signifies where to start counting from, default is `1`.
   - `step` - signifies how much to add between each list element, default step is `1`, if it were e.g. `2`, then the numbering would look like: